- Custom Dog Doors & Cat Doors for Walls

 - Clear & flexible vinyl flaps are easy for pets to use and share

 Hale Pet Door Custom Wall Dog Doors are ideal for two main types of installations.
-The first is to replace an existing dog door in the wall with a new, custom fit Hale door.
-If your dog door through the wall was one that was perhaps installed by a previous homeowner, made by a brand that is not meeting your insulation needs, or has been discontinued so replacement parts are no longer available, the Hale custom door is a great option.
-The second type is for people who have a limited wall area to work with for a wall doggie door and need specific dimensions not offered by standard pet doors for walls.
+The first is to replace an existing dog door insert in wall with a new, custom fit Hale door.
+If your dog door pet door through wall was one that was perhaps installed by a previous pet owner, made by a brand that is not meeting your insulation needs, or has been discontinued so replacement parts are no longer available, the Hale custom door is great option.
+The second type of pet door model is for people who have a limited wall area to work with for a wall doggie door and need specific dimensions not offered by standard pet doors for walls.
 These Hale custom pet doors are a simple fix for a complex problem.
 Just provide the rough cut width and height (the current hole in the wall), the side from which you want the locking cover to load, and the standard or extended tunnel options.
-With that Hale will build a durable, energy-efficient custom pet door just for you.
+With that Hale pet products will build a durable, energy efficient custom pet door just for you.

 - Flexible vinyl flaps are available in a single or double flap option:

 - Dual Flap: severe climates.

 - Magnets along the flap edge ensure that the flap stays shut when not in use.

 - Perimeter of the flap is lined with weather stripping to prevent drafts from blowing through for energy efficiency.